 8. See the Historic Old Wing Mission

+One of the best things to do in Holland is visit the Historic Old Wing Mission.
 The Old Wing Mission dates back to the mid-1800s and is the oldest remaining house in Holland.
 It is listed on the National Register of Historic Places.
-It was here that a Christian preacher introduced the faith to local indigenous groups.
+Here, a Christian preacher introduced the faith to local indigenous groups.

-The Greek Revival property has been developed and changed hands several times over the years.
-Although you cannot go inside, you can still see the property from the outside and soak up a little bit of local history.
+The Greek Revival property has been developed and changed hands several times.
+Although you cannot go inside, you can still see the property and soak up a little bit of local history.

 9. Spend Time at Windmill Island

 Covered in stunning gardens, a highlight of the island is the authentic De Zwaan windmill that was transported to the USA from the Netherlands.
-The historic windmill is more than two and a half centuries old, and it still works today, producing flour for sale.
+The historic windmill is more than two and a half centuries old and still works today, producing flour for sale.